 In her own words:

-It all started when I was watching my favourite documentary called Chasing Coral.
+It all started when I was watching a documentary called Chasing Coral.

-I really wanted to help the coral reefs being bleached but there are not many coral reefs where I live in South Africa.
+This documentary made me want to help the coral reefs that were being bleached however, there are not many coral reefs where I live in South Africa.

 I wondered how someone as young as me could make a difference.
-Surfing and the ocean are my passion and I have always wanted to help people.
+The ocean is my passion and I have always wanted to help people.

-I wondered what happens to the plastic collected?
-Where does it end up?
-Plastic collected at beach clean-ups were being sent to landfills in Cape Town is right by the beach.
-Lots of the plastic sent there is eaten by sea birds and ends up blowing back into the sea.
+I wondered what happens to the plastic collected at beach clean-ups, where does it end up?
+Plastic collected at beach clean-ups were being sent to landfills in Cape Town, one is right by the beach.
+A large amount of the plastic sent there is eaten by sea birds or ends up blowing back into the sea.

-I came up with an idea to make eco bricks for five minutes every time I go to the beach or go surfing and encouraging surf programs and people visiting the beach and at home to do the same.
+I came up with an idea to make eco-bricks for five minutes every time I go to the beach and encouraging surf programs and people visiting the beach and at home to do the same.

 I feel the need to educate my generation to help protect the ocean from plastic pollution and save the planet from the climate change crisis it is facing.

-Become a plastic warrior and start making eco bricks no matter where in the world you are.
-Come and join us at our beach cleanups to learn how to recycle and learn about science and the ocean.
-If you have made eco bricks we would love to see photos. — Jade Bothma
+I encourage you to recycle as much as possible, to refuse single-use plastic where possible, and to make eco-bricks.
+Come join us at our beach cleanups to learn how to recycle and learn about science and the ocean. — Jade Bothma

 We are very excited, humbled and grateful to be able to team up with Candice from Waste-Ed and Jared from Stasher.
 Working together they are helping to make Jade’s vision of “saving a fish’s home by building a home for someone,” possible.